actualbudget/docs/blog/2024-07-01-ynab_v_actual.md

 One big difference from YNAB to Actual currently is that in Actual goals are indicated as met or not on a monthly basis instead of a total basis.
 This means that if you have a multi month goal to save $500 in the next 10 months, Actual would give you a met indication if you budget $50.
 If you budget more than you needed, the goal will adjust each month so that the amount you need in the current month is always accurate.
-Here is an example of what these indications looks like for a met(green), incomplete(yellow), or overspent(red) category.
+Here is an example of what these indications looks like for a goal met(green), goal incomplete(yellow), or overspent(red) category.

 ![](/static/img/goal-template/templates-colors.png)